-Before joining The Young Foundation Mary led large funded partnership projects, most of which focused on the study of inequality, the experience of change and knowledge sharing and participation between organisations and communities.
-They tended to use ground-breaking methods, or to be new ways of applying methods or analytical frameworks, in which Mary is particularly confident and experienced.
-These projects included a Big Lottery funded ground-breaking longitudinal qualitative and ethnographic four year study of how the wellbeing of vulnerable homeless people was affected over time after moving into the private rented sector, for Shelter and Crisis.
-They have also included research council funded digital innovation and research projects which created knowledge sharing platforms and experimented with innovative ways to create, share and disseminate knowledge.
-These included a live digital archive, mapping and tracking the changes experts and local people believed were taking place in East London during the London 2012 Olympics as they happened, and community knowledge sharing projects between cultural institutions, universities and the local community.
-She was a Postdoctoral Fellow exploring the impact of the Olympics on local communities in host cities, and her PhD explored how people who view themselves to be unaffected by inequality account for it and explain why some people suffer from it, to understand the potential for change.
-To do this she worked with varied people, from city elites, politicians and middle classes to people rough sleeping and using homeless shelters.
-She has carried out fieldwork in different countries and scenarios including homeless shelters, construction sites, First Nations reserves, farms and varied urban environments.
+Before joining The Young Foundation Mary led large funded partnership interdisciplinary research projects, focused on the study of inequality, the experience of change in cities and knowledge sharing and participation between organizations and communities.
+They tended to use ground-breaking methods, or to be new ways of applying methods or analytical frameworks to create learning or evidence.
+These projects included leading a Big Lottery funded longitudinal qualitative and ethnographic four-year study of wellbeing in the private rented sector, for Shelter and Crisis.
+Mary has also led Research Council-funded research and digital innovation projects which experimented with innovative ways to include communities, institutions and different sectors in creating, sharing and disseminating knowledge.
+These included setting up a live digital archive of the changes in East London relating to regeneration and the Olympic Games, and creating community knowledge sharing projects between cultural institutions, universities and the local community to widen participation in knowledge and research.
+Mary was a Postdoctoral Fellow exploring the impact of the Olympics on local communities in host cities and working with activists, civil servants and community groups to help them understand more about them.

-Mary is a Visiting Research Fellow at the Department of Anthropology, Goldsmiths College, and on several advisory boards, including the ONS Social Capital Steering group and the Participatory City Advisory, and an experienced conference speaker and panellist.
+Mary is a Visiting Fellow at LSE International Inequalities Institute, a Visiting Research Fellow at the Department of Anthropology, Goldsmiths College, and a Fellow of the Royal Society of Arts.
+Mary is also happy to be on advisory boards such as the London Prosperity Board, the ONS Social Capital Steering group and the Participatory City Advisory, and an experienced conference speaker and panelist.

 Contact: email@example.com or 020 8980 6263